-20.1 Every petition shall be delivered to the Corporate Services Manager or Committee Lead Officer at least three clear working days before the meeting at which the subject matter may be considered.
+20.1 Every petition shall be delivered to the Head of Corporate Governance or Committee Lead Officer at least three clear working days before the meeting at which the subject matter may be considered.
 The Chair will be advised and will decide whether the contents of the petition should be discussed at the meeting or not.